Solutions

 This is a poor use of anyone’s time, but particularly the kind of person likely to be a business’ authorized signatory - typically a CEO, CFO or similar senior figure.

-Through Juro’s end-to-end contract automation solution, they were able to ditch the wet signature and sign dozens or hundreds of contracts electronically, simultaneously, with one click.
+Through Juro’s end-to-end contract automation solution, businesses are able to ditch the wet signature and sign dozens or hundreds of contracts electronically, simultaneously, with one click.

 If you're looking to do the same thing, hit the button below.
 If not, read on to find out more about wet ink signatures.